rewthing/CNC-Gadgets/README.md

 This will be a collection of miscellaneous CNC project files in either DXF or Vectric VCarve/Aspire format (.crv / .crv3d), which are too simple to merit their own project archive.

-All files within this archive are Copyright Peter Gamache, provided as-is with no warranty whatsoever, and licensed CC-BY-SA 4.0, or CC-BY-.
+All files within this archive are Copyright Peter Gamache, __provided as-is with no warranty whatsoever__, and licensed under Creative Commons-Attribution-Share Alike 4.0 (CC-BY-SA).
 See [LICENSE.md](LICENSE.md) for full license text.

 ## NEMA Outlet Templates (Vectric VCarve/Aspire)